HoangTienHoa/amazone_s3_nodejs/README.md

 # amazone_s3_nodejs
-Update image to Amazone S3 using NodeJS
+Upload, Download, Delete any file to Amazone S3 using NodeJS

 # Run
     #1 Create Bucket if any.